prof-groff/tezio/docs/tezos_crypto_intro.md

+# Summary of How Tezos Addresses are Deterministically Found from Private Keys

 ## Private Keys

 Like other blockchains, a Tezos private key is a 32-byte (256-bit) number.
 Any 32-byte number could be a private key.
 But, the best way to go about generating a private key is to use a random number generator that is NIST (National Institute of Standards and Technology) certified.
 This means that the probability of generating a number over the range of all possible values is uniform.
 In other words, the random number generator generates numbers with a lot or entropy (informationly speaking).